andycroll/andycroll.com/_posts/2019/2019-12-01-ensure-you-correctly-build-caching-keys.md

 It can also cause confusing behaviour (mostly “stuff not updating on the page”) when you test your app in a production environment.

-Rails has great built-in support for many types of caching, in particular the “view fragment caching”.
-This stores the resulting text  of parts your views in very fast storage, say Redis or Memcache, saving your application building the views every time a page is rendered.
+Rails has great built-in support for many types of caching, in particular its “view fragment caching”.
+This stores the resulting text of parts of your views in very fast storage, say Redis or Memcache, saving your application building the views every time a page is rendered.

 The framework includes an elegant way of using the cache based on using the model `id`, it’s `updated_at` timestamp and an automatically generated digest of the specific view template.
 You can find more details in the [Rails guide on caching](https://guides.rubyonrails.org/caching_with_rails.html#fragment-caching).